sebastianortunio/R-Store-Sports-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/f382f9a7-9dd8-47bb-94b9-ffca643bf861)

-➡️ All sports are profitable, with Soccer and Football performing the best.
+➡️ All sports are profitable, with Soccer, Baseball and Football performing the best.

 ---